lino-framework/lino/docs/dev/index.rst

 - :doc:`/tutorials/dumpy` : The ``initdb`` and ``initdb_demo``
   commands.
 Playing with fixtures.
 Writing your own fixture.

+- :doc:`/tutorials/tables/index` : Models, tables and views.
+What is a table?
+Designing your tables.
+Using tables without a web server.

 - :doc:`/tutorials/lets/index` : What is a technical specification?
   Describing a database structure.
 Designing your tables.
 Writing demo data.
 Writing test cases.
 Menu structure and main page.
 Form layouts.